OSGEMEOS: Asia

 In 2008, OSGEMEOS painted several works in Mumbai, India; many of were still visible in 2016.
-More recently, OSGEMEOS exhibitied at Art Basel in Hong Kong through the Lehmann Maupin gallery.
+More recently, OSGEMEOS exhibited at Art Basel in Hong Kong through the Lehmann Maupin gallery.

 Europe

 OSGEMEOS painted a 16 m by 10 m mural in the centre of Heerlen, the Netherlands.
 This painting was part of the cultural festival Cultura Nova.
 It was the inspiration for the large opening act where the head character came to life in association with the French group La Plasticiens Volant.
 The show "L'Etranger" premiered on 29 August 2008 and was one-off seen at Cultura Nova.
 The wall painting continues to be preserved and is shown on the Schelmenhofje in Heerlen, the Netherlands.

 In 2008 OSGEMEOS painted six large-scale murals on Tate Modern in London, for the three month duration of the exhibition.

 Lisbon, Portugal also features many works by OSGEMEOS.
 In 2010 and 2011, OSGEMEOS painted two large-scale murals on the sides of buildings.
 The project was planned by a public private commission and is considered representative of the Portuguese-Brazilian cultural relationship.

 OSGEMEOS participated in the Vulica Brasil mural festival in Minsk, Belarus in 2015 and 2017.
-This is a cross-cultural mural festival that is "organized with the official support of the Embassy of Brazil in Belarus, the Minsk City Executive Committee, the Ministry of Culture of the Republic of Belarus and the Leninsky District Administration of Minsk."
+This is a cross-cultural mural festival that is "organized with the official support of the Embassy of Brazil in Belarus, the Minsk City Executive Committee, the Ministry of Culture of the Republic of Belarus and the Leninsky District Administration of Minsk".
 The festival features artists from Brazil and Belarus collaborating on mural productions in the Belarusian capital city of Minsk.

-Other cities in Europe which feature the work of OSGEMEOS include Vilnius, Lithuania; Milan, Italy; Minsk, Belarus; and Berlin, Germany.
+Other cities in Europe which feature the work of OSGEMEOS include Vilnius, Lithuania; Milan, Italy; Malaga, Spain and Berlin, Germany.